tmilev/calculator/README.md

 cd trunk
 make
 ```
 4. Run the calculator for the first time.
-This may prompt you for further setup (mysql, openssl, and initial setup).
+This may prompt you for further setup (mongoDB, openssl, and initial setup).
 ```
 cd bin
 ./calculator
 ```
-Follow the prompts - you **will be asked for your sudo password**.
-Leave the mysql password blank.
+Follow the prompts.
+If asked for sudo password, that means the calculator is installing libraries, most likely mongoDB, curl, or another reasonable dependency.
+Bravely enter your sudo password, it shouldn't break anything on your system.
 ### Running the calculator
 5. Once the installation steps are complete start the calculator as a web server:
 ```